Washington leads No. 23 OSU's rally past No. 11 Rutgers - WHIZ News

 BIG PICTURE

-Rutgers: Playing without starting center Cliff Omoruyi, the Scarlet Knights put forth a strong effort to remain undefeated but did not have the depth to finish the game.
-They get six days to rest and recuperate before their next Big Ten game.
+Rutgers: Playing without starting center Cliff Omoruyi (knee), the Scarlet Knights put forth a strong effort to remain undefeated but did not have the depth to finish the game.
+They have six days off before their next Big Ten game.

 UP NEXT